 Not many people know this, but the first day I visited Amsterdam I said I want to live here someday.
 Yeah, I was a later-year college student at the time.
 There was somewhere between that moment and when I was a mid-level professional working under fluorescent lights at 8 pm that made me question everything.
 That was one of the main reasons I became a digital nomad in the first place.

 Back to that monotony thing, I guess.
 But I was learning something about myself, deep down.
-I wanted to get to a goal that was worth striving for, day in and day out.
+I wanted to reach a goal worth striving for, day in and day out.
 Sacrifice a day in the office for a future day of freedom.
 Learn a new skill today to unlock freedom for tomorrow.

-This goal became a neurotic habit where I couldn’t really think about anything else.
+This goal became a neurotic habit where I couldn’t think about anything else.
 For better or worse, I needed to have it.
 So, I started teaching myself everything about blogging and content marketing.
-Eventually, that snowballed into a bigger thing, but the most important part was doing it in areas that are of interest to me, like travel.
+Eventually, that snowballed into a bigger thing, but the most important part was doing it in areas that interest me, like travel.

 Also, there’s a massive communal backing with digital nomads, which helps mitigate some of the sense of being alone.
-For example, with SafetyWing, I can get healthcare and financial support but also be a part of a strong digital nomad community.
+For example, with SafetyWing, I can get healthcare and financial support and be part of a strong digital nomad community.

 Being a digital nomad allows you to focus on your personal growth.